How To - Build a Cross-Band Full-Duplex AllStar Node Using a Mobile Radio

 Installing Debian on a GMKtek NucBox is simple.
 First, make a UEFI USB drive by downloading the amd64 ISO from debian.org/CD/netinst/, then format the USB drive as FAT32 and unzip the ISO into the root folder (7-Zip is a good program for unzipping ISOs).
 Do not try to make the USB drive "legacy bootable".

 Plug in a USB keyboard and a monitor/TV with HDMI cable into the MiniPC.
-The NucBox5 includes Windows 11, which may be good to leave in place for use as a standard Windows PC at some point.
-If you want to keep Windows you will want to let it boot and update itself (which takes awhile) and then use the Windows Disk Management tool to shrink the C drive by 65,535KB, thereby leaving 64GB of unallocated space on the 128GB SSD.
+The NucBox5 includes Windows 11.
+If you want to keep Windows you will want to let it boot and update itself (which can take over an hour) and then use the Windows Disk Management tool to shrink the C drive by 65,535KB, thereby leaving 64GB of unallocated space on the 128GB SSD.
 When setting up Win11 I recommend during the first time setup specifying that the PC will be used for "work".
 There is no need to create a Microsoft account.
+In reality it is unlikely you'd ever have any need for Windows on a node MiniPC, and with the 1+ hours of time it takes a new Win 11 install to update itself, keeping Windows is probably not worth the time and hassle.

-Then power off the MiniPC, plug in the Debian 12 USB drive, press the power button and you will see the Debian installer menu.
-(No changes are needed to the MiniPC BIOS.)
+Power off the MiniPC, plug in the Debian 12 USB drive, press the power button and you will see the Debian installer menu.
+(No changes should be needed to the MiniPC BIOS.)
 The Debian install takes about 10 minutes to complete.
-The default options should be fine but if there is anything you are not sure about, do a web search from another computer and try to clarify any questions you have.
+The default options should be fine but if there is anything you are not sure about do a web search from another computer and try to clarify any questions.
 I recommend the "high-contrast", "advanced" install option.

 ASL3 Install